-KPRD is offering two coed volleyball leagues this fall season.
+KPRD is offering two coed volleyball leagues this winter season.
 They both will still have the unique pick-up game format but will vary in skill level.

 - Tuesday- Advanced Intermediate*

 - Dates: January 2nd – April 25th, Off- March 6th

 - Time: 6:30-9:00

 Registration for the winter season will start on Monday, December11th